thehapax/bitshares.foundation/_workers/2018-04-general-presentation.md

 bitshares.org.
 Thus, the legal counsel of BitShares Blockchain Foundation, Paul Hastings, advised us to remove this content immediately and start from scratch with regulatory terminology in mind under a non-profit entity.

 Until recently, the domain bitshares.org was owned by Cryptonomex Inc. and could not be obtained by the BitShares Blockchain Foundation, as described in the latest Spokesperson report.
 So far, the content on that domain has been provided by BitShares community members.
 This, however, has resulted in marginal modifications over the last years, despite growing regulatory pressure.
 Since then, the domain bitshares.org has been transferred to @apasia.tech, a Bangkok-based Blockchain company.

-We’d like to express to the new owner of bitshares.org that we are open-minded for future collaboration to find a solution that best suits the ecosystem.
+We'd like to express to the new owner of bitshares.org that we are open-minded for future collaboration to find a solution that best suits the ecosystem.
 In the meantime, we would like to propose the following solution, since regulatory pressure is immediate.

 ## The plan
 With our ongoing efforts to rework presentation of the BitShares